OfficeDev/SharePoint-Add-in-REST-OData-BasicDataOperations/ReadMe.md

 The sample demonstrates the following:

-- How to read and write data to and from a parent web.
+- How to read and write data to and from a SharePoint host web.
 This data conforms with the OData protocol to the REST endpoints where the list and list item entities are exposed.